asavagar/uk-covid19-firm-creation/content/reports/Mar2021/_index.md

 <iframe src="mapFeb2021Av.html" style="height:600px;width:100%;border:none;overflow:hidden;"></iframe>

 ### Country
 The following graph aggregates business creation by country.
 We separate London from England.
 In February 2021, firm creation remains higher in all regions than it was in 2019.
 On average, Scotland experiences the fewest new daily registrations.
+London continues to dominate business registrations.

 {{< chart data="country" >}}
 <small>Download data as: <a href="data/05country.csv" download="05country.csv"><i class="fas fa-file-csv"></i></a></small>

 ### London
-London persists the dominance in firm creation.
-The majority of the February 2021 business creation comes from Central and North London.
+Within London, the majority of business creation in February 2021 comes from Central and North London.

 {{< chart data="london" >}}
 <small>Download data as: <a href="data/06London.csv" download="06london.csv"><i class="fas fa-file-csv"></i></a></small>